d0gukank/Cypress-PSoC-Projects/README.md

-# Cypress-PSoC-Projects
+# Cypress PSoC Project
-PSoc proje
-Projemizi PSoC 400 kiti ile yaptik lm35 sensoru kullanarak lcd ekranda gosterdik
+PSOC project
+We make project with PSoC 400 kit
+We measure temperature with lm35 sensor and showed on LCD screen.